UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 ---------------------

 Accounts that have been deactivated can be reactivated.
-Reactivating a deactivated account adds the account back to all groups on AnVIL that it had been a part of before it was deactivated.

-To deactivate an Account, navigate to the Account detail page and click on the "Reactivate account" button.
+To reactivate an Account, navigate to the Account detail page and click on the "Reactivate account" button.